boozzheng/Visualization-of-Syntgeny/README.md

 These files can be downloaded from NCBI, just click [here](https://ftp.ncbi.nih.gov/pub/taxonomy/) to get the zip file `taxdump.tar.gz` and put the two files we need into the same folder as the code file.

 Additionally, the packages we need are listed in `requirements.txt`, they can be installed using the following command.
 ps.
-Maybe you already have `kaleido`, but with the most recent version you can't run the code successfully, it is recommended to use an older version.
+Maybe you already have `kaleido`, but with the most recent version you may not be able to run the code successfully, it is recommended to use an older version.
 ```
 pip install -r requirements.txt
 ```